 Reimbursement for Producers

-Eligible producers are reimbursed $75 for each eligible animal.
+Eligible producers are reimbursed $75 for each eligible animal, which is exactly the same amount that producers receive nationwide.
 Reimbursement to producers under the CABSESP is performed to offset the costs to have an animal assessed for eligibility, sampled if eligible, and to retain control of the carcass until a negative BSE test result is available.

-- Only a licensed veterinarian certified by ARD can participate in the CABSESP.
+- Only a registered veterinarian certified by Alberta Agriculture and Forestry (AAF) can participate in the CABSESP.

 - Veterinarians will be required to provide a description of the herd and operation, not just information on the animal.

-- Producers will be required to provide detailed farm records that include animal records, tags and/or tattoos that confirm the animal’s date of birth and possibly purchase.
+- Producers will be required to provide farm records that include animal records, tags and/or tattoos that confirm the animal’s date of birth, or purchase date, and detailed history on the animal.
 These records must be authentic and should be consistent with the rest of the herd.

 - The producer must be in lawful possession of the animal.
 Evidence of this possession will be required.